duskvirkus/terminaltxt/README.md

-# picturesque-dist
+# TerminalTXT Distribution
-WIP - Distribution builds of picturesque.
+Distribution of [TerminalTXT Library](https://github.com/figraham/terminaltxt).
+Please see the main repository for documentation.